Global well posedness for a two-fluid model: Introduction

-It is important to mention that the existence of global weak solutions of \eqref{NS1} is still an outstanding important open problem in both space dimension two and three.
-The local well-posedness and the existence of global small solutions were studied in \cite{IK} and \cite{GIM} for initial data in $u_0, E_0, B_0 \in {\dot H^{\frac12}\times\dot H^{\frac12}\times \dot H^{\frac12}}$.
+It is important to mention that the existence of global weak solutions of \eqref{NS1} is still an outstanding important open problem in space dimension three. {}{The global well-posedness in 2D is treated in \cite{M}.} The local well-posedness and the existence of global small solutions were studied in \cite{IK} and \cite{GIM} for initial data in $u_0, E_0, B_0 \in {\dot H^{\frac12}\times\dot H^{\frac12}\times \dot H^{\frac12}}$.
 We also construct local-in-time mild-type solution for the 3D case.
 The proof combines {\it a priori} estimate techniques with the Banach fixed point theorem.